jaminNZx/Tracer-RS485-Modbus-Blynk/README.md

 ## Wiring

-Cut open your ethernet cable and split out pin 3,5,7 (B,A,GND).
+Cut open your ethernet cable and split out pin 3, 5, 7 (B, A, GND).
 Refer to [Tracer Modbus PDF](doc/1733_modbus_protocol.pdf) for additional info.

-Follow the wiring guide below: (note that the 2-pol switch is only needed during flashing)
+Follow the wiring guide below: ~~(note that the 2-pol switch is only needed during flashing)~~
+	- No longer needed!
 ![Tracer Wiring Diagram](doc/schematic.png)

 ## Setup